uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 They already hurt us.
 Stop hurting us.[^128]

-Exclusions from the Settlement
+### Exclusions from the Settlement

 Not all Survivors of residential school abuse were included in the Settlement Agreement.
-For example, day school students, many Métis students, and pupils from schools in Newfoundland and Labrador have been excluded, as have students who attended government-funded schools that were not identified as residential schools.
+For example, day school students, many Métis students, and pupils from schools in<!--x-->
+Newfoundland and Labrador have been excluded, as have students who attended government-funded schools that were not identified as residential schools.
 These exclusions have led to new civil lawsuits against the government.
 The Commission urges all parties to seek expedited means of resolving this litigation.

-Call to Action
+#### Call to Action

-29)	 We call upon the parties and, in particular, the federal government, to work collaboratively with plaintiffs not included in the Indian Residential Schools Settlement Agreement to have disputed legal issues determined expeditiously on an agreed set of facts.
+29. We call upon the parties and, in particular, the federal government, to work collaboratively with plaintiffs not included in the Indian Residential Schools Settlement Agreement to have disputed legal issues determined expeditiously on an agreed set of facts.

-Overrepresentation of Aboriginal people in prison
+### Overrepresentation of Aboriginal people in prison

 The dramatic overrepresentation of Aboriginal people in Canada’s prison system continues to expand.
 In 1995–96, Aboriginal people made up 16% of all those sentenced to custody.